Illinois Freedom of Information Act: Requesting records

 All public bodies are required to appoint at least one FOIA officer, who is responsible for receiving and responding to FOIA requests.
 FOIA officers also complete annual training offered by the PAC.
 Public bodies are required to publicly display the names and contact information of its FOIA officers, along with instructions on how to submit a FOIA request.
 FOIA officers are required by the statute to record the date that the FOIA request was received, note the deadline to respond, maintain a copy of the FOIA request until the request has been granted or denied, and create a file to retain the original request, the response, written communications with the requester, and other communications.

 Any person may submit a FOIA request, including people who live outside Illinois.
 Most FOIA requests come from non-journalists.
 Requesters may make their FOIA request in writing, such as by postal mail, email, fax, or in person.
 Public bodies may also accept oral requests, but are not required to do so.
 Public bodies cannot require requesters to use a specific form.
-When a requester seeks documents under FOIA provisions that were subsequently amended during the pendency of the request or litigation, the version of FOIA in effect at the time of the request is controlling, unless the legislature specifies that the amendments are retroactive.
+When a requester seeks documents under FOIA provisions that were subsequently amended, the version of FOIA in effect at the time of the request is controlling, unless the legislature specifies that the amendments are retroactive.